alessandracosta8/Tic-Tac-Toe/README.md

 ---

 ### Website owners goals
-The goal of this program is to play a game of Tic Tac Toe against the computer.
-Tic-tac-toe is a game in which two players take turns in drawing either an 'O' or an 'X' in one square of a grid consisting of nine squares.
-The winner is the first player to get three of the same symbols in a row, vertically, horizontally or diagonally.
+- Offer entertainment to their user willing to play the game.
+- Give informations about the game.
+- Give options to the user to play again ad many times as they want.

 &nbsp;

 ### User goals
-For the program owner:
-- Offer entertainment to their user willing to play the game.
-- Give informations about the game.
-- Give options to the user to quit the game through the menu navigation.

-For new users and returning visitors:
+For new users:
+- The goal of this program is to play a game of Tic Tac Toe against the computer.
+- Easily navigate commands and interface.
+- Having reference navigation commands always available.

+Returning visitors:
 - Excercise their Tic Tac Toe skills playing against the computer.
-- Easy to navigate commands and interface.
-- Reference navigation commands always available.
+- Having the ability to play the game for as many time as they want.

 &nbsp;